Ujjwal2017099/Tech_Blog/README.md

 # Tech_Blog

-#creator name : Ujjwal Agarwal
+<h2>Getting Started</h2>
-This is a basic full stack tech-blog created using jsp,servlet,sql,jdbc,css,bootstrap 4.
+This is a full stack tech-blog created using jsp,servlet,sql,jdbc,css,bootstrap 4.